loganzartman/gl-pic-fluid/README.md

 * There is a lingering boundary condition bug which causes fluid to stick to positive direction walls.
     * The stickiness is patched in the pressure update shader, but a bias in the fluid pressures remains.
 * If fluid gathers in the +XYZ corner of the cube, it can cause the simulation to explode.
 I expect that this is related to or is a result of the previous bug.
+    * Press `r` to restart the simulation if this happens

 ## Development